getcarina/getcarina.com/_best-practices/container-ecosystem-openshift.md

 ### OpenShift and Kubernetes

-With Kubernetes really paving the way as the standard for container orchestration in the Docker world, RedHat has taken the stance with the newest release of OpenShift, version 3, to really focus, adopt and build on Kubernetes.
-In doing so, RedHat is not only betting on Kubernetes as the future of container orchestration, along with the rest of the community, but they are allowing themselves to leverage their Project Atomic, which is their preferred hosting platform for Docker containers that competes with CoreOS.
+With Kubernetes paving the way as the standard for container orchestration in the Docker world, RedHat's newest release of OpenShift, version 3, focuses on adopting and building on Kubernetes.
+In doing so, RedHat is not only betting on Kubernetes as the future of container orchestration, but they are also able to leverage Project Atomic, their preferred hosting platform for Docker containers that competes with CoreOS.

 To learn more about Kubernetes and other tools for container orchestration, read [Container ecosystem: Kubernetes](/container-ecosystem-kubernetes/) and [Introduction to container technologies: orchestration and management of container clusters](/container-technologies-orchestration-clusters/).

-How OpenShift’s
-adoption of Kubernetes plays out, especially in terms of OpenShift's intent to be a wrapper for Kubernetes, is sure to be an interesting story over the in the long run of the “PaaS war”.

-### OpenShift and OpenStack and Project Atomic
+### OpenShift, OpenStack, and Project Atomic

 RedHat has stated that OpenShift is capable of integrating with both OpenStack [(7)](#resources) and Project Atomic [(8)](#resources), but given the nature of RedHat’s previous business models, the OpenStack integration is most likely inline with the intent of OpenShift Origin: to appease the open-source community.
+As Diane Mueller explains [(7)](#resources), OpenShift Origin serves as the upstream source for OpenShift Enterprise, enabling integration that begins in OpenShift Origin to make its way to OpenShift Enterprise as the OpenShift team deems appropriate.

-It is possibile that considering OpenShift Enterprise as a viable option for managing containers in a mission-critical IT shop will require a full top-to-bottom adoption of RedHat’s container and virtualization products, if both types of workloads are aimed to be co-located.
+It is possible that considering OpenShift
+Enterprise for managing containers in a mission-critical IT shop will require a full top-to-bottom adoption of RedHat’s container and virtualization products, if both types of workloads will be co-located.

 <a name="resources"></a>
 ### Resources